Thyroid cancer is not the good cancer

 Thyroid cancer had been one of most rapidly increasing cancers in the US, according to the American Cancer Society up until recently.
 It is certainly a misunderstood cancer.
 It is not “the good cancer.”

-Thyroid cancer continues to be a a drastically underfunded and misunderstood cancer diagnoses in the United States.
-In 2017, the American Cancer Society estimates 56,870 new cases of thyroid cancer will be diagnosed in the United States this year, a slight decrease from 2016, based on the 2017 American Cancer Society’s publication “Cancer Facts & Figures 2017.”
-The disease is expected to claim more lives in 2017, with an estimated 2,010 deaths predicted, which will be a 1.5% increase from 2016.
+For 2022, the American Cancer Society estimates 43,800 new cases of thyroid cancer will be diagnosed this year, a slight increase from 2021, based on the American Cancer Society’s publication “Cancer Facts & Figures 2022.”
+The disease is expected to claim slightly more lives in 2022, with an estimated 2,230 deaths predicted.

 Thyroid cancer is a disease in which abnormal cells grow in the thyroid gland.
 The abnormal cells mutate, causing them to grow quickly and multiply, and they don’t repair themselves or die, as normal cells do.
 The collection of abnormal cells results in a tumor.
 Not all tumors are malignant (cancerous); some can be benign (non-cancerous).
 If the abnormal cells in the thyroid spread to other parts of the body, the cancer is said to have metastasized.